BGSU adds forensic specializations to degrees

 The molecular lab classes will be small, and students will work closely with Dr. Scott Rogers, who has experience in the discipline.

-"Science is driven by technique," Miner said.
+"There is a tremendous realm of possibilities with forensics, from accounting to anthropology and psychology""Science is driven by technique," Miner said.
 "You have to be able to do high-end work to get a job in the molecular biology and forensic science areas.
 I think every undergraduate student in molecular biology and forensics, including some graduate students, will want to take this course."

 Currently, BGSU teaches undergraduate molecular biology as a lecture class due to the necessary equipment and facilities required for a lab course.
 The department would like eventually to expand its facilities to accommodate the anticipated forensics specialization students, he said.